 An airline alliance is a group of carriers that team up to offer a level of coordinated service.

+You may notice, for example, that searching for a flight from New York to Corfu in Greece returns an option that involves a United flight to Frankfurt, connecting to a Lufthansa flight to Corfu.
 That’s because United and Lufthansa are Star Alliance partners, and they collaborate to help better both their networks.

 Thanks to alliance partners with routes all over the world, it is very possible for you to do just that; and find yourself 35,000 feet up and en route to just about anywhere.